 During the early 1900’s, Northeast Portland and the Irvington area were building up rapidly.
 Available lots that were suitable for new neighborhood churches were becoming almost non-existent.
 Many residents living in the area had made numerous requests to the Bishop that a new parish be founded.
 Following the death of her husband, Fredrick Wm.
 Berry, in the Spring of 1906, Mrs. Angeline Berry offered to purchase the land for such a new church.
 With the last two suitable lots still being available in the Irvington area, with the concurrence and enthusiastic support from her long-time friends and fellow Episcopalians, and with all other conditions being “just right,” on December 28, 1908, Mrs. Angeline Berry signed the deed for the property and formally marked the birth of a new Episcopal Parish.

-In the late 1800’s and early 1900’s, the founding of “Memorial Churches” was fairly common and somewhat fashionable within the Episcopal Church.
+In the late 1800’s and early 1900’s, the founding of “Memorial Churches” was fairly common within the Episcopal Church.
 An individual could give a certain type of gift with the understanding that a new church would be founded “in memory of” an appropriate loved one.
 Mrs. Berry stipulated that the parish be named “Grace Memorial.”

 Mrs. Angeline Berry – Lay Founder and Benefactor

 Mrs. Angeline Berry and her husband, Fredrick, came to Portland immediately following their marriage in May of 1883.
 Angeline became a prominent civic worker within the Portland community.
 She was noted as founder and vice-president of the local Humane Society, as well as one of the founders of Good Samaritan Hospital and the local YWCA.
 She was also an active member of St. David’s Episcopal Church for 25 years.
 She held various offices in St. David’s Chapter of the Women’s Auxiliary, as well as various offices of the Auxiliary at a Diocesan level.